jsh9/pydoclint/docs/config_options.md

 # Configuration options of _pydoclint_

-There are several configuration options available.
+There are many configuration options available.
 They can be used invidually or together.

 For how to actually implement these options in your commands, please read this
 page: